- The population of 6.1 million people.

 The President is the Supreme Commander of the Armed Forces of Kyrgyzstan.
 He makes decisions on the defense and security of the country, monitors the state and activities of military forces.
 The right to declare martial law in the country or the state of war in the event of a threat to the state integrity of Kyrgyzstan.

-He represents Kyrgyzstan as the head of foreign policy: he exercises foreign representation of the country, signs international treaties and agreements, holds meetings with other heads of state and international organizations.
+Represents Kyrgyzstan as the head of foreign policy: carries out external representation of the country, signs international treaties and agreements, holds meetings with other heads of state and international organizations.

 The government (Cabinet) is formed by the president with the approval of the country's parliament.